 After growing up with his single mom, skateboarder Caleb, 18, finds his busy, rich architect dad.
 He contacts him, when his mom's hospitalized with cancer.
 He joins a skateboard competition, when rent's up.

-Caleb (Randy Wayne) is a young skater whose ill mother (Roseanna Arquette) and absent father (John Schneider) leave him reaching for the only hope he has -- becoming a sponsored skater.
-After discovering a stack of old letters, he set out to find the father he never knew and inadvertently begins a journey he never could have expected.
+Caleb (Randy Wayne) is a young skater whose ill mother (Rosanna Arquette) and absent father (John Schneider) leave him reaching for the only hope he has -- becoming a sponsored skater.
+After discovering a stack of old letters, he sets out to find the father he never knew and inadvertently begins a journey he never could have expected.

 Was this review helpful to you?